 What is a short sale?
-A short sale happens when the value of a home is less than the amount of the outstanding loans.
-This could be due to many factors, but commonly is a result of a rapidly declining housing market.
+A short sale is when the value of a home is less than the amount of the outstanding loans.
+Short sales are usually the result of prices in a market rapidly deflating.

-For many homeowners, a short sale is an ideal way to preclude foreclosure or bankruptcy when they can negotiate with the lender to write off the remainder of the loan.
+For many homeowners, a short sale is an ideal way to avert foreclosure or bankruptcy when they can negotiate with the lender to forgive the remainder of the loan.

-First, determine the true market value of your property.
-An experienced real estate professional, like RE/MAX Performance, will be able to give you a reasonable idea of what your property will likely sell for based on a market analysis.
-Watch out for websites where a computer estimates your home's market value since they may not have complete information or know important things like neighborhood trends and current listings.
+First, figure out the true market value of your property.
+A knowledgeable REALTOR®, like RE/MAX Performance, will be able to give you a reasonable idea of what your house will probably sell for based on a market analysis.
+Beware of websites where a computer estimates your property's market value since they may not have complete information or know important things like neighborhood trends and current listings.

-If you have any concerns pertaining to real estate or the process of going through a short sale in Cary, North Carolina just contact me
+If you have concerns regarding real estate or what happens during a short sale in Cary, North Carolina you can contact me

 here or e-mail me

-Next, don't forget about your closing costs.
-My experience means I know to take into account fees such as title report, appraisal, escrow, property taxes, and agent commissions to estimate your final costs at the closing table.
+Next, calculate your closing costs.
+My experience has taught me to account for fees such as title report, appraisal, escrow, property taxes, and agent commissions to estimate your final costs at the closing table.

-Finally, call your lender and tell them of your situation.
-They may even have a particular team that oversees short sales.
-Ask about their exact procedures.
-Some lenders will be more willing to work with you than others.
-They may be able to decrease the amount owed or make other arrangements.
-Your lender will have to give consent for the final sale.
+Finally, contact your lender and make them aware of the situation.
+They may even have a dedicated department that oversees short sales.
+Ask about their exact steps.
+Some lenders will be more inclined to work with you than others.
+They may be able to decrease how much you owe or make other arrangements.
+Your lender will have to give approval for the final sale.